CVE-2001-1480

 01 // Technical Summary

-Java Runtime Environment (JRE) and SDK versions 1.2 through 1.3.0_04 are vulnerable to a critical security flaw allowing malicious applets to access and exfiltrate sensitive data stored in the system clipboard.
-This vulnerability enables attackers to steal confidential information copied by users, potentially leading to data breaches and unauthorized access to sensitive systems.
+Java Runtime Environment (JRE) and SDK versions 1.2 through 1.3.0_04 are vulnerable to a critical security flaw allowing malicious applets to access and potentially exfiltrate sensitive data from the system clipboard.
+This vulnerability could lead to data breaches, credential theft, and system compromise by enabling attackers to read and manipulate clipboard contents without user consent.

 02 // Vulnerability Mechanism